LouisaBarrett/weathertalk/README.md

 </ul>
 ```

 Back in our JavaScript file, we'll add a global variable that will hold this `ul` for us to use when rendering the data being returned from the API.
-We'll also update our `fetchData()` function to replace the `console.log()` with functional code to add an `li` within our `weatherList` unordered list using template literal syntax.
+We'll also update our `fetchData()` function, replacing the `console.log()` with functional code to add an `li` within our `weatherList` unordered list using template literal syntax.

 We'd like to render the city name, information about the current temperature, and a description of the weather from the city that we've specified in the url that we're using to fetch the data.

-There are three keys in the JSON object that we'll need to get values from: `main`, `name`, and `weather`.
-Take another look at the JSON object that we're getting back from this API call to see how to target the specific values we want to render.
-Using the `innerHTML` property, update the `fetchData()` function to add list items with this content to the `weatherList` unordered list.
+There are three keys in the JSON object that we'll get values from: `main`, `name`, and `weather`.
+Take another look at the JSON object that we're getting back from the API call to see how to target the specific values we want to render.
+Using the `innerHTML` property, update the `fetchData()` function to add individual list items with this data to the `weatherList` unordered list.

 > Hint: Pay attention to the data types of the values assigned to object keys.
-We can see that `weather` is assigned an array of objects as a value, so we'll need to use bracket notation to drill down into that, and we'll need to use dot notation pull the desired values from the object assigned as the value to `main`.
+We can see that `weather` is assigned an array of objects as a value, so we'll need to use bracket notation to drill down into it, while we'll need to use dot notation pull the desired values from the object assigned as the value to `main`.

 Here's what the updated function will look like: